-There’s no argument that state testing is a nerve-racking experience for kids.
-Whether they’re taking the PARCC, STAAR, or Smarter Balanced common-core-aligned test or something else entirely, testing week can bring on a whole lot of anxiety.
+There’s little argument that state testing is a nerve-racking experience for students who could really use an injection of calm to keep it all together.
+Whether they’re taking the PARCC, STAAR, SOLs, Smarter Balanced common-core-aligned test or something else entirely, testing week can bring on a whole lot of anxiety.

 How to Make State Testing Days Less Intimidating

-1. Make state test days a ‘Happy Teacher Outfit Day’
+1. Make State Testing Days a ‘Happy Teacher Outfit Day’

 No matter where in the school your students will be taking the test, state testing conditions will feel noticeably different for them.
 With all pictures, posters, and stimuli removed from the walls and maybe even desks moved around, there’s a certain ‘vibe’ that students will notice as soon as they enter the room.